fangel/RelAlg.js/README.md

 ## Usage

-Right now there is only a CLI interface for RelAlg.js.
-It's been developed using [SpiderMonkey][sm], because of the lexer/parser generator used ([JS/CC][jscc]).
-I believe the only thing used that's SpiderMonkey specific is the use of `load` to include multiple files, so porting to different javascript evaluators shouldn't be that big of a deal..
+Right now there is only a SpiderMonkey CLI interface for RelAlg.js.
+The CLI is located in the `relalg.sm-cli.js` file.
+It's been developed for [SpiderMonkey][sm], because of the lexer/parser generator used ([JS/CC][jscc]).
+I believe the only thing that's SpiderMonkey specific is the use of `load` to include multiple files, so porting to different javascript evaluators shouldn't be that big of a deal..

-Relations are currently defined statically, in relalg.js.
+Relations for the CLI are currently defined statically, in `relalg.demo-relations.js`.
 After you've defined your relations, you can query them like so

-	$> js relalg.js "Project[a,b]( Rename[alpha->a]( Test ) )"
+	$> js relalg.sm-cli.js "Project[a,b]( Rename[alpha->a]( Test ) )"

 All the available functions takes input like this `Operation[arguments](Relation)`.
 Binary operations are preformed using `Relation1 Operation Relation2`.